CPX Student Guidelines

 What if I don‘t pass the CPX?

 Student performance on the CPX will be reported as Pass or Not Meeting Passing Criteria.
 Students who do not meet passing criteria may be given an opportunity to pass a retest in the fall after reviewing their CPX results.
 Other students interested in polishing their skills in a performance exam may also be invited to participate in the CPX retest.
-Sudents who continue to perform below passing criteria will meet with the Associate Dean for Student Affairs to plan appropriate clinical experiences in the fourth year.
+Students who continue to perform below passing criteria will meet with the Medical Director of the Clinical Skills Center to plan appropriate clinical experiences in the fourth year.
 The student’s plan is subject to approval by the Student Promotions Committee and must be completed prior to January of the fourth year.

 What are some common mistakes students make during the CPX?